FreeRTOS/coreMQTT/test/cbmc/proofs/MQTT_IncomingGetNextProp/README.md

-MQTT_Disconnect proof
+MQTT_IncomingGetNextProp proof
 ==============

-This directory contains a memory safety proof for MQTT_Disconnect.
+This directory contains a memory safety proof for MQTT_IncomingGetNextProp.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer